-- Coda is a large scale distributed file system. - Provides a high level of resiliency: - Tolerates server failures by having replicas. - Allows for disconnected operation.
-A client can temporarily act as a server. - Efficient and easy to use. - Location transparent (similar to AFS).
+- Coda is a large scale distributed file system.

+- Provides a high level of resiliency:

+- Tolerates server failures by having replicas.

+- Allows for disconnected operation.
+A client can temporarily act as a server.

+- Efficient and easy to use.

+- Location transparent.

+- It extends the Andrew File System (AFS)